Yesugei: Legacy

 During the reign of the Yuan dynasty, he was given the temple name of Liezu (烈祖 (Ardent Founder)) and the posthumous name Shenyuan Huangdi (神元皇帝 (Supernaturally Prime Emperor)).

 Family

-Yesügei and Hoelun had four sons Temüjin, (later known as Genghis Khan), Hasar, Hachiun, Temüge and a daughter, Temülen.
+Yesügei and Hoelun had four sons Temüjin, (later known as Genghis Khan), Qasar, Hachiun, Temüge and a daughter, Temülün.
 Yesugei had two sons by his second wife Sochigel: Behter and Belgutei.
-The Secret History of the Mongols records that in his youth Temüjin killed his brother Behter in a fight for food.
-His other half-brother, Belgutei, however was a good friend, and later became a general under Genghis.
+The Secret History of the Mongols records that in his youth, Temüjin and Qasar ambushed their half brother Behter after he withheld the spoils of hunts from Temüjin and Qasar.
+Behter pleaded for them to spare his brother Belgutei, who had assisted Behter in withholding the spoils.
+Temüjin and Qasar shot Behter with arrows but spared Belgutei.
+Belgutei was close to Temüjin and later became one of his generals.